zain1133604/SupportSage/README.md

 ## Author

-Built by **Zain** — running on an RTX 3060 Ti, refusing to use cloud embeddings, tracing every agent call, and actually connecting to the database.
+Built by **Zain** — running on an RTX 3060 Ti, refusing to use cloud embeddings, tracing every agent call, actually connecting to the database, and persisting every decision to an audit store that answers "show me why this control passed" without replaying the agent.

 ---